Mango Lassi, the creamy, delicious, and classic Indian yogurt drink is a summer must-have for folks who are obsessed with mangoes.

 - ½ cup water

 - 2 tbsp sugar or a sweetener of your choice

 - crushed pistachios optional

 - saffron strands optional

-- In a blender, blend together the mango pulp (or fresh / frozen mango chunks), yogurt, milk & sugar.
+- In a blender, blend together the mango pulp, yogurt, milk, water, and sugar.

-- Once you've blended it well, preferably chill the drink in the refrigerator for an hour or so.
+- Once you've blended it well, pour it into a serving jar, and preferably chill the drink in the refrigerator for an hour or so.